 Work package 10

-This WP will synthesise the components, assays, insights, and loosely integrated systems that were developed in this theme’s WP3, the miniaturisation work in WP5 and the cross-cutting aspects of WP6.
-It will also incorporate the wider aspects of the project to harmonise the microsensors with other platform systems.
-It will produce prototypes of the biogeochemical and bio-assay LOC sensors and the microcytometer for validation in coastal and simulated environments.
+This WP synthesized the components, assays, insights, and loosely integrated systems developed in this theme’s WP3, the miniaturization work in WP5, and the cross-cutting aspects of WP6.
+It also incorporated broader aspects of the project to harmonize the microsensors with other platform systems.
+This WP produced prototypes of the biogeochemical and bio-assay LOC sensors and the microcytometer for validation in coastal and simulated environments.

 Lead: